bbeckers/bubblesbreakdowns/README.md

 - the unrevised data are lagged according to their publication lags given in NonrevData overview
 - "bmafo.R" is used to identify the best lag structure of an autoregressive model including the target (core inflation rate) and one additional regressors. bmafo.R is described in "olsbmalag.Rmd".
 Then a 13 month horizon forecast is made and stored in "forecast.all"

+## computing confidence bands of the surprise losses
+forecast losse.R